 Activated Sludge Separation Problems: Theory, Control Measures, Practical Experiences

-Activated Sludge Separation Problems consists of six chapters, presenting upto-date technical and scientific aspects of these problems.
-The new edition also features an extended list of literature references for further reading.
+Activated Sludge Separation Problems consists of seven chapters, presenting up-to-date technical and scientific aspects of these processes.

 Download citation file: